-Our named executive officers are entitled to certain severance and change of control payments and benefits pursuant to their respective employment agreement with us, as described in more detail below in the section entitled "- Potential Payments Upon Termination or Change of Control."
-Each such employment agreement provides for a combination of a lump-sum cash severance payment, continued health benefits and acceleration of vesting on outstanding equity awards in specified circumstances.
+Our named executive officers are entitled to certain severance and change of control payments and benefits pursuant to their respective employment agreement with us, as described in more detail below in the section titled "- Potential Payments Upon Termination or Change of Control."
+Each such employment agreement provides for a combination of a lump-sum cash severance payment, continued health benefits, and acceleration of vesting on outstanding equity awards in specified circumstances.
 Acceleration of vesting is subject to a "double trigger" arrangement, meaning that vesting acceleration occurs only in the event of a change of control of the Company in connection with or followed by a termination of employment without cause by us, or with good reason by the named executive officer.
+Following the review of market data presented by Aon in early 2021, our compensation committee recommended to the Board, and the Board approved, amendments to the employment agreements with each of our named executive officers to include specified compensation in the event of such named executive officer's death or permanent disability and to increase the amount of compensation payable to such named executive officer in the event of certain terminations of employment in connection with a change in control of the Company.
+Each such employment agreement was amended and restated on July 30, 2021.